Jay and Seth Versus the Apocalypse: Reception

-The clip on YouTube which is the only publicly available footage from the film, bills itself as a trailer because when it was first posted the filmmakers intended to publicly screen the short at festivals.
-However, when the film was picked up by Mandate the short was shelved from festival consideration.
+A clip uploaded to YouTube was billed as a trailer because when it was first posted the filmmakers intended to publicly screen the short at festivals.
+However, when the film was picked up by Mandate, the short was shelved from festival consideration.
 This frustrated many fans who expected to see a feature closer to the 2007 release of the trailer online.